intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 Additionally GAS Scheduler Extender listens on a TLS endpoint which requires a cert and a key to be supplied.
 These are passed to the executable using command line flags.
 In the provided deployment these certs are added in a Kubernetes secret which is mounted in the pod and passed as flags to the executable from there.

+## License

+[Apache License, Version 2.0](./LICENSE).
+All of the source code required to build the GPU Aware Scheduling is available under Open Source licenses.
+The source code files identify external Go modules used.
+The binary is distributed as a container image on [DockerHub](https://hub.docker.com/r/intel/gpu-extender).
+The container image contains license texts under folder `/licenses`.

 ## Communication and contribution